Bryan Duguid

 Called to Bar: 1993

 Bryan obtained his business degree from the University of Regina along with the University Prize for the highest average marks in the faculty.
 In 1992, he then obtained his law degree from Osgoode Hall Law School in Toronto.
-At that point, Bryan began his legal career by articling in Calgary with a major international law firm, Blake, Cassels & Graydon LLP.
+At that point, Bryan began his legal career by articling in Calgary with the major international law firm, Blake, Cassels & Graydon LLP.
 After 5.5 years as an associate, he continued resolving disputes for a further 10 years as a Blakes partner.
-Bryan then joined the partnership of Jensen Shawa Solomon Duguid Hawkes LLP as of January 1, 2009, was the Managing Partner in 2013 and 2014, and is now the Firm Chairman.
+Bryan then joined the partnership of Jensen Shawa Solomon Duguid Hawkes LLP in January of 2009, serving as the Managing Partner from 2013 to 2014 and the Firm Chairman from 2015 to 2019.

-In early 2014, Bryan was appointed a Queen’s Counsel, a Fellow of the UKbased Chartered Institute of Arbitrators, and a Litigation Star by Benchmark.
+In early 2014, Bryan was appointed King’s Counsel, a Fellow of the UK-based Chartered Institute of Arbitrators, and a Litigation Star by Benchmark.

-Bryan’s practice focuses exclusively on advocacy and the resolution of corporate and commercial disputes.
-As lead or sole counsel, he has represented international and domestic corporations (commonly the largest and leading in their industries), but also privately-held start-ups and individuals.
+Bryan’s practice focuses exclusively on advocacy and the resolution of corporate & commercial disputes.
+As lead or sole counsel, he has represented international and domestic corporations (commonly the largest and leading in their industries), but also privately held start-ups and individuals.

 In addition to substantial experience in the arbitral context (as counsel and as arbitrator) and in the power regulatory area, Bryan litigates as lead counsel on disputes involving construction projects such as pipeline, oil sands and facility construction disputes over tens of millions of dollars of complex claims about delay, cost overruns, lost profits, project cancellation, liens and other issues.